run2bizdocs/documentation/en-us/docs/builder/enable-builder.md

-Title: Enable Neuro
+Title: Enable Builder

-# Enable Neuro
+# Enable Builder

-For CITSmart/Neuro integration to work:
+For 4biz/Builder integration to work:

-- The CITSmart version is 8.0.0.0 or higher
+- The 4biz version is 8.0.0.0 or higher
-- CITSmart configured for HTTPS access: //
+- 4biz configured for HTTPS access: //
-- The integration parameters are configured in the CITSmart
+- The integration parameters are configured in the 4biz

-![Neuro Conection][1]
+![Builder Conection][1]

 - **Parameter 309:**